Tha-Orakkle/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * File 11-print_to_98.c - prints all natural numbers from n to 98
 * File 100-times_table.c - prints n times table
 * File 101-natural.c - prints the sum of multiples of 3 and 5 below 1024
+* File 102-fibonacci.c - prints the first 50 fibonacci numbers
+* File 103-fibonacci.c - finds the fibonacci numbers below 4,000,000 and prints the sum of all even-valued terms